Facepunch/gmod-html/README.md

 make && make install
 ```

-This will place a complete build into the `dist` folder by default.
+This will place a complete build into the `build/out` folder by default.

 ### macOS
-Todo
+TODO: Still working on this.

 ## TODO
 - Improve the CMake files.
 We don't use them for GMod builds so they're a bit wonky.